rm511130/Tanzu-Workshop-TKGI/README.md

 - You will then create Docker Images of these programs and, once again, run them locally using the Docker Engine that has been pre-installed on your Ubuntu VM.
 - If you are a Developer, the steps in this Lab should be very easy and familiar to you.
 - If you are an Operations person, the steps in this Lab will help you understand what developers do locally on their machines to run their code.
-- Both Developers and Operations will also experience how easy it is to create Container Images that run well but are somewhat open to [CVE](https://www.cvedetails.com/cve-help.php)-based attacks.
+- Both Developers and Operations will also experience how easy it is to create container images that run well but are somewhat open to [CVE](https://www.cvedetails.com/cve-help.php)-based attacks.

 #
 #### LAB-2A